imdatngo/gowhere/README.md

 - `between`: For datetime string fields, range test
 - `isnull`: Takes either True or False, which correspond to SQL queries of IS NULL and IS NOT NULL, respectively.
-- `datebetween`: For datetime range fields
+- `datebetween`: For query datetime range fields

 ## TODO